hitomipupil/shift-management-app/docs/README.md

 - Notifications for managers and employees
 - Multi-store support
 - Production user management
-- Better mobile responsive design
-- Pagination or filtering for long request histories
-- Improve the schedule view into a compact table or employee-by-time timeline for larger stores with many overlapping shifts.
-- Add pagination, filtering, and search for large shift schedules and request histories.
+- Pagination, filtering, and search for large shift schedules and request histories
+- A more scalable schedule layout, such as a calendar grid or employee-by-time timeline

 ---